anhaidgroup/sparkly/doc/install-single-machine-linux.md

 [This page](https://github.com/anhaidgroup/sparkly/blob/main/tips/pylucene.md) lists more tips for installing PyLucene.

-You have now completed the installation of Sparkly on a single machine.
+You have now completed the installation of Sparkly on a single Linux machine.
 See [how to use Sparkly on a single machine]().